The U.S. fired 25% of its THAAD stockpile in 12 days. With Epic Fury underway, what the interceptor math reveals about empire’s industrial limits.

 The contradiction is not simply that capitalism is inefficient.
 In narrow terms, the peacetime defense industrial base is highly efficient — consolidated suppliers, stable contracts, optimized production runs, strong margins for major primes.
 What it cannot do is hold idle capacity for a contingency that may not arrive for years or decades, because idle capacity destroys quarterly earnings.
 Maintaining a factory capable of surging THAAD production from 96 to 400 interceptors a year requires that factory to be underutilized in peacetime.
 Underutilized assets do not produce returns.
 They are cut.

 This is not a break from the system.
 It is the system correcting itself — slowly, expensively, and belatedly — using public resources to subsidize private firms that will retain the profits from the contracts being signed today.
-Lockheed Martin reported an 11% increase in sales in the division producing THAAD and Patriot missiles in the quarter after the June 2025 conflict.
+Lockheed’s 11% growth — the division producing THAAD and Patriot missiles reported an 11% increase in sales in the quarter after the June 2025 conflict.
 The emergency created by military operations optimized for corporate efficiency is being resolved through corporate contracts funded by public money.
 The firms that structured production for shareholder returns in peacetime are now being paid to rebuild what they eliminated.

 None of this produces interceptors this week.
 Lead times for THAAD remain years.
 The supply chain for rocket motors, energetics, and advanced electronics does not expand on demand.
-The Pentagon is, in the language of its own officials, buying time.
+The Pentagon is buying time.
+For the historical and theoretical context that explains how this contradiction was built into the system, see the Bukharin and Keynes piece.

 The Bottom Line